Business Customs

 Ecuador’s telephone network covers almost the entire nation, including the Galapagos Islands.
 Large cities and towns have relatively reliable telephone service.

-Fixed-line telephone service is provided by the public telecommunications company CNT (Corporación Nacional de Telecomunicaciones) and covers the coastal areas and the highlands.
+Fixed-line telephone service is provided by the public telecommunications company National Corporation of Telecommunications (CNT) and covers the coastal areas and the highlands.

 Ecuador uses 110 volts, 60 cycle electricity.
-Plugs are typically the two-pronged flat type so travelers from the United States will not typically need a converter or adapter.
+Plugs are typically the two-pronged flat type so travelers from the United States usually do not need a converter or adapter.

 Transportation

 Ecuador has two main international airports, Mariscal Sucre Airport in Quito (UIO) and Jose Joaquin Olmedo Airport in Guayaquil (GYE).
 Both airports are also used for domestic flights.
-Overseas travelers to the Galapagos Islands will need to connect through one of the international airports in Quito or Guayaquil.
-There are two domestic airports in the Galapagos, Seymour Airport (GPS) on Baltra and San Cristobal Airport (SCY) on San Cristobal Island.
+Overseas travelers to the Galápagos Islands will need to connect through one of the international airports in Quito or Guayaquil.
+There are two domestic airports in the Galápagos: Seymour Airport (GPS) on Baltra and San Cristóbal Airport (SCY) on San Cristóbal Island.
 Ecuador has several other international and domestic airports in the cities of Cuenca, Manta, Puerto Viejo, Salinas, and Carchi.
 There are several U.S. and international airlines servicing routes from the United States to Ecuador.
-American Airlines, Delta, Jet Blue, United, Avianca, Spirit, LATAM airlines, AeroMexico, and Copa Airlines offer more than 100 flights arriving to Ecuador from the United States each week.
+American Airlines, Delta, Jet Blue, United, Avianca, LATAM airlines, and Copa Airlines offer more than 100 flights arriving to Ecuador from the United States each week.

-Taxis are plentiful and fares are reasonable and are generally the most effective way of moving around within cities.
+Taxis are plentiful and fares are reasonable and generally the most effective way of moving around within cities, though taxis do not accept credit cards and frequently do not have change for large-denomination bills.
 For security reasons, the U.S. Embassy recommends that travelers use radio taxis, rather than hailing taxis on the street.
 Uber is available in the cities of Quito and Guayaquil.

 Car rental is available throughout the country, although it is expensive compared to U.S. rental costs.
-It can be difficult to rent vehicles with automatic transmissions and should be specially requested ahead of time when making a rental reservation.
+It can be difficult to rent vehicles with automatic transmissions.
+Requests for automatic vehicles should be specified and requested ahead of time when making a rental reservation.

-Travelers should be aware that Ecuador has a high rate of auto accidents.
-Tourists and temporary visitors are allowed to drive for 90 days in Ecuador on a valid U.S. driver’s license and the passport showing the entry date stamp.
-While in Ecuador, you may encounter road conditions that differ significantly from those in the United States.
-Although some of Ecuador’s roads and highways have greatly improved in recent years, road travel throughout Ecuador can still be dangerous, especially at night.
+Ecuador has a high rate of auto accidents.
+Tourists and temporary visitors are allowed to drive for 90 days in Ecuador with a valid U.S. driver’s license and passport showing the entry date stamp.
+While in Ecuador, visitors may encounter road conditions that differ significantly from those in the United States.
+Although some of Ecuador’s roads and highways have greatly improved in recent years, road travel throughout Ecuador can still be dangerous, especially at night as lighting is inconsistent.
 Driving practices differ from U.S. standards, and drivers often disobey traffic laws and signals.
 Buses stop without warning to pick up or drop off passengers.
 Drivers rarely yield to pedestrians and cyclists.

-If you are the driver of a vehicle involved in an automobile accident, even if you are not at fault, you may be taken into police custody, especially if injuries are involved or if you do not have insurance.
-If injuries or damages are serious, you may face criminal charges.
+If a traveler is the driver of a vehicle involved in an automobile accident, even if not at fault, the traveler may be taken into police custody, especially if injuries are involved or if the traveler does not have insurance.
+If injuries or damages are serious, travelers may face criminal charges.

 Language

-Ecuador’s official language is Spanish, but Quichua is spoken by many indigenous people.
+Ecuador’s official language is Spanish, but many indigenous people speak Quichua.
+English is spoken in major cities, but not with a high rate of frequency, even in business and government settings.
 Nine additional indigenous languages also are spoken in Ecuador.
-English is spoken in major cities.

 Health